-Quick Facts and Figures
+Quick Facts And Figures:

-Leading Causes of Pedestrian Accidents
+Leading Causes Of Pedestrian Accidents

-What to Do If You’ve Been Injured in an Auto Pedestrian Accident
+What To Do If You’ve Been Injured In An Auto-Pedestrian Accident

 Understanding Negligence Laws

-Since 1996, the Law Offices of Marc J. Shuman & Associates has been helping Pedestrian Accident victims all injured victims and their families navigate the complex legal process.
-As experienced personal injury, worker’s compensation and wrongful death attorneys, we can help you evaluate the facts, assess your options, navigate the legal challenges, and advocate on your behalf.
+Since 1996, the Law Offices of Marc J. Shuman & Associates have been helping Pedestrian Accident victims, all injured victims and their families, navigate the complex legal process.
+As experienced personal injury, worker’s compensation and wrongful death attorneys, we can help you evaluate the facts, assess your options, navigate the legal challenges and advocate on your behalf.

 Marc J. Shuman & Associates have over 77 combined years of experience advocating for over 20,000 injury victims and their families and recovering, over 50 million dollars on their behalf.
 We advocate on your behalf, so you can focus on the task of recovery.